grpc/proposal/A15-promote-reflection.md

 the new destination.
 All clients will be adapted to prefer the new service name.
 All servers will dual support both services for a release.
 Lastly, the old service will be deprecated and marked for removal in the near future.

+As of this writing, the only known users of refle

 ## Rationale